amymitchell-whittington/amymitchellwhittington/content/authors/admin/_index.md

 ---

 I'm a detail-orientated content specialist, with several years of experience in editing, content creation, and digital strategy.
-When I'm not writing, I'm creating data visualisations and working my way through [On Food and Cooking.](https://www.goodreads.com/book/show/101255.On_Food_and_Cooking) or writing for my email newsletter [tuck in.](https://tuckinbyamymw.substack.com/)
+When I'm not working, I'm creating data visualisations, working my way through [On Food and Cooking,](https://www.goodreads.com/book/show/101255.On_Food_and_Cooking) or writing my fortnightly email newsletter [tuck in.](https://tuckinbyamymw.substack.com/)